orendain/DemeoMods/HouseRules_Essentials/README.md

 - __StartCardsModified__: Player 🎴 starting cards 🎴 are modified
   - Removes all default cards from Player's hand and replaces them with custom ones.
-  - Replenishable cards do not leave a players hand once cast (e.g. RepairArmor, HunterArrow or Zap).
+  - Replenishable cards do not leave a players hand once cast (e.g. RepairArmor, Arrow or Zap).
   - Max of two replenishable cards per player.
   - To configure:
     - Specify the [BoardPieceId](../docs/SettingsReference.md#boardpieceids) of the piece to replace the starting card hand of.